spolti/kie-cloud-tools/rhba-dev-env/vagrant/README.md

 "build_overrides_product" - Valid choices are: rhpam or rhdm

 "build_product" - Parameter for which an image is being built.
-Valid choices are: rhpam-all rhpam-businesscentral, rhpam-businesscentral-monitoring, rhpam-businesscentral-indexing, rhpam-controller, rhpam-kieserver, rhdm-all, rhpam-smartrouter rhdm-decisioncentral, rhdm-decisioncentral-indexing, rhdm-controller, rhdm-kieserver, rhdm-optaweb-employee-rostering
+Valid choices are: rhpam-all rhpam-businesscentral, rhpam-businesscentral-monitoring, rhpam-controller, rhpam-kieserver, rhdm-all, rhpam-smartrouter rhdm-decisioncentral, rhdm-controller, rhdm-kieserver, rhdm-optaweb-employee-rostering

 "git_branch_target" - Branch to be used for image build.
 (Default is remotes/origin/7.4.x)

 "kerberos_username" - Your kerberos username

 "kerberos_password" - Your kerberos password

+More parameters can be found in the "vars_file.yml"